 Deciding which train to choose for your luxury tour in India will depend on how much you can afford, luxury versus affordable luxury.
 If you would not mind spending more money for a more modern train ride experience in India, the Maharaja Express is recommended.
-However, if you would prefer to discover the best tourist places in India in a journey filled with romance and elegance of a bygone era while on board the replica carriages of the coaches used by the Maharajas, then go for the Palace on Wheels India journey.
+However, if you would prefer to discover the best tourist places in India on a journey filled with romance and elegance of a bygone era while onboard the replica carriages of the coaches used by the Maharajas, then go for the Palace on Wheels India journey.

 Palace on Wheels Train: Conclusion

-The Palace on Wheels has everything you need for a luxurious train travel in India.
+The Palace on Wheels has everything you need for a luxurious train journey in India.
 If you’re traveling to the country for the first time and you think you cannot manage to explore the country on your own, the Palace on Wheels is highly recommended.
-It’s a great way to discover and explore the country’s stunning ancient architectures, while also learning about the people and its interesting culture and history.
+It’s a great way to discover and explore the country’s stunning ancient architecture, while also learning about the people and its interesting culture and history.
 The Palace on Wheels journey may be one of the most fascinating holidays you get to experience in your entire life.
 The intense and unique experiences that you will gain from this holiday are priceless.
-After this trip, perhaps, you will be more excited to explore the country at your own pace or on board another luxury train, such as the Maharaja Express.
+After this trip, perhaps, you will be more excited to explore the country at your own pace or onboard another luxury train, such as the Maharaja Express.

 Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the Ministry of Tourism – Govt. of India.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos were taken by the author/or were given permission from the photographer.
 Affiliate links are located in this article.